 7. Ladder racks aren’t just for towels

 A ladder rack can - and, we think, should - double up as a a shelving unit.
-That way, you can store all your toiletries in the same place as your hand and face towels, perfect small bathroom storage!
+That way, you can store all your toiletries in the same place as your hand and face towels, the perfect small bathroom storage idea!
 We love this affordable option from Ikea.

 8. Declutter with freestanding bathroom storage

 If you would rather have all of your toiletries out of sight for a streamlined look, you can’t go wrong with drawer units.
-Units in dark wood tend to look bulky, so choose whitewashed finishes for a space-stretching effect; wicker looks light and dainty, too.
+Units in dark wood tend to look bulky, so choose whitewashed bathroom storage solutions for a space-stretching effect; wicker looks light and dainty, too.

 This neat, drawer unit by Water Hyacinth from Beachcrest Home on Wayfair is the perfect find for a country style bathroom.